levavdoshin-max/Truv/README.md

 4. **Use `personas.md` when you need to choose a target or tone**
    - For campaigns, features, emails, flows.
-   - It helps you pick **who you’re talking to** (Exhausted Power User, Emotional iOS Spender, Self‑Employed with chaotic income, students, high earners, etc.) and adjust nuance.
+   - It helps you pick **who you’re talking to** (Exhausted Power User, Emotional iOS Spender, Self‑Employed with chaotic income, etc.) and adjust nuance.

 5. **Use `seo.md` for search & content**
    - For blog topics, landing pages, and keyword strategy.